opinionated-architect/my-ai-prompts/vision/prompt.md

 Bullet points are prefered.

-Ask only one question at a time!!!!!!!!
-No matter where you are in the conversation, throughout its entire lifecycle...
-ONLY ASK ONE QUESTION AT A TIME!!!!!!!!!!!!!!!
+Remember to ask one question at a time so as to not overwhelm the user.

 This is really important and I greatly appreciate you working on this with me.